-Table 3.The research methods of the previous studies
+Table 3 - The research methods of the previous studies.

-The research methods of the previous studies No Research f % Brief Ideas Methods 1 Qualitative 28 52.8 Using a variety of research approaches that generally gather non-numeric data to study phenomena from the perspective of human participants in natural settings, without any predetermined hypothesis (as explained by Ary et al. in the book entitled Introduction to Research in Education in 2019) 2 Quantitative 16 30.2 Gathering numeric data through controlled procedures and analyses to answer predetermined questions or test hypotheses (as explained by Ary et al. in the book entitled Introduction to Research in Education in 2019) 3 Mixed-method 5 9.4 Combining both quantitative and qualitative approaches in the same investigation with each approach contributing to the understanding of the research question (as explained by Ary et al. in the book entitled Introduction to Research in Education in 2019) 4 Research and development 4 7.5 Using research findings to design new products or procedures, followed by the application of research methods to field-test, evaluate, and refine the products and procedures until they meet specific standards or quality (as explained by Gall et al. in the book entitled Educational research: An introduction in 2003)
+No Research f % Brief Ideas Methods 1 Qualitative 28 52.8 Using a variety of research approaches that generally gather non-numeric data to study phenomena from the perspective of human participants in natural settings, without any predetermined hypothesis (Ary et al., 2019, p.
+10) 2 Quantitative 16 30.2 Gathering numeric data through controlled procedures and analyses to answer predetermined questions or test hypotheses (Ary et al., 2019, p.
+10) 3 Mixed-method 5 9.4 Combining both quantitative and qualitative approaches in the same investigation with each approach contributing to the understanding of the research question (Ary et al., 2019, p.
+10) 4 Research and development 4 7.5 Using research findings to design new products or procedures, followed by the application of research methods to field-test, evaluate, and refine the products and procedures until they meet specific standards or quality (Gall et al., 2003, p.
+635)

-Meanwhile, other studies (30.2%) reviewed in this paper were approached quantitatively, such as using pretest and post-test (Budianto, et al., 2020; (Maru, et al., 2020), scores of essay writing tasks (Cahyono & Rahayu, 2020), and numeric data from questionnaires (Amin & Sundari, 2020; Deliany & Cahyono, 2020; Meisani, et al., 2020).
+Meanwhile, other studies (30,2%) reviewed in this paper were approached quantitatively, such as using pre-test and post-test (Budianto et al., 2020; (Maru et al., 2020), scores of essay writing tasks (Cahyono & Rahayu, 2020), and numeric data from questionnaires (Amin & Sundari, 2020; Deliany & Cahyono, 2020; Meisani et al., 2020).
 A few other studies adopted mixed methods (9.4%), drawing on qualitative and quantitative data.
-For example, Syahabuddin et al. (2020) conducted a statistical analysis to see the correlation between the teacher-student relationship and the English teaching-learning process.
+For example, Syahabuddin et al. (2020) conducted a statistical analysis to see the correlation between the teacherstudent relationship and the English teaching-learning process.
 Afterward, they conducted a semi-structured interview to investigate (1) problems teachers faced when interacting with their students and (2) the teachers' perspectives about how the teacher-student relationship might influence the teaching and learning process in an English classroom.
-Worth noting, a small number of studies (7.5%) used a research and development method, such as to design teaching (Wulandari & Hustarna, 2020) and English learning materials that incorporate character education (Milal, et al., 2020), Islamic values, and local wisdom in Jambi (Nafiah, 2020).
+Worth noting, a small number of studies (7.5%) used a research and development method, such as to design teaching (Wulandari & Hustarna, 2020) and English learning materials that incorporate character education (Milal et al., 2020), Islamic values, and local wisdom in Jambi (Nafiah, 2020).

 Contexts and participants.
-The studies were conducted in various contexts (see Fig. 2), mainly in university or tertiary institutions (50.9%), junior high schools (24.5%), and senior high schools (15.1%).
+The studies were conducted in various contexts (see Figure 2), mainly in university or tertiary institutions (50.9%), junior high schools (24.5%), and senior high schools (15.1%).
 A small portion of the studies did their research in vocational schools (3.8%), elementary schools (3.8%), and a language center (1.9%).